The Dogs of the Dow Are Outperforming Their Index

 High-yield portfolios are often dismissed as inferior to their growth counterparts for various reasons:

 - Many people fear that increasing dividend yields mean lower portfolio returns.

 - Others believe that dividend payments mean that management believes the business is done growing.

-Evidence from Tweedy, Browne refutes these falsehoods.
+Evidence compiled by Tweedy Browne refutes these falsehoods.
 Research shows that portfolios of high-yield dividend stocks outperform lower-yielding portfolios and the market in general.
 In fact, a study by noted finance professor Jeremy Siegel found that over 45 years, the highest-yielding 20% of S&P 500 stocks outperformed the S&P 500 by three times!
 The highest-yielding stocks turned a $1,000 investment in 1957 into $462,750 by 2002, compared with $130,768 if the same money was invested in the index.

 Johnson & Johnson

 Dow Jones Industrial Average

 Dogs Return vs. Dow (Percentage Points)

 This week, the Dow Jones Industrial Average was basically unchanged.
 The Dogs of the Dow rose more than the index, moving up 0.77%.
 That brings the Dogs' outperformance up to 5.7 percentage points better than the Dow!

 Movers and shakers